Cornwall, Liverpool and Norfolk among winners of new bus funding

 Among the successful counties, city regions and unitary authorities chosen were Brighton and Hove, City of York, Cornwall, Greater Manchester, Liverpool City Region, Norfolk, Portsmouth, and the West Midlands, the Department for Transport (DfT) announced.

-Many applicants missed out, such as Blackpool, Cheshire West and Chester, Hull, Leicester, Plymouth, Sheffield City Region, and Slough.
+Many applicants missed out in the latest round of funding in the Bus Service Improvement Plan scheme, such as Blackpool, Cheshire West and Chester, Hull, Leicester, Plymouth, Sheffield City Region, and Slough.

+The DfT said its bus strategy published in March 2021 stated that “areas not showing sufficient ambition, including for improvements to bus priority, would not be funded”.

-The DfT said just under two-thirds of England’s population outside London will “benefit from new investment” in buses, including earlier funding awards.
+The department added that just under two-thirds of England’s population outside London will “benefit from new investment” under the in buses, including earlier funding awards.

 Improvements under the areas’ bus service improvement plans include making services more frequent, better reliability, cheaper fares and greener vehicles.